davidberard98/cactusreactus/README.md

 # Cactus Reactus

-a stupid discord bot that reacts all messages by a given user with a specified emoji
+a _very_ stupid discord bot that reacts all messages by a given user with a specified emoji

+# Installation

+Type `npm install` to install necessary packages.

-# Env
+# Environment

+Setup a mysql database and username for cactus reactus.

 Create a .env file with the format seen in env.template